NiGitaMyrGit/Lang_assignment5/README.md

 ## 2. Methods
 As your everyday linguist, I wanted to test out what the extension and limits of current models are, when trying having to a Danish conversation manuscript.
 The transcript provided as a textfile 'anne_og_beate.txt' in the folder ```in```.
-T I have used the Danish spaCy model `nlp = spacy.load("da_core_news_sm")` to perform POS-tagging and dependency tagging.
+T I have used the Danish spaCy model `nlp = spacy.load("da_core_news_sm")` to perform POS-tagging and dependency Parsing.
+Part-Of-Speech (POS) tagging is a grammatical tagging of lexemes.
+Dependency Parsing is a Natural Language Processing (NLP) texhnique that analyse the grammatical *structures* of the syntax, and how the words in a sentence depend on each other and form a structure.
+The dependy parsing both POS-tag, gives a dependy label and a head token.
 For the sentiment analysis I have implented [Sentida](https://github.com/Guscode/Sentida), a Danish sentiment analysis tool.
-To convert the .txt-file to a dataframe the pandas command `pd.DataFrame()` was used.
+To convert the `.txt-file` to a dataframe the pandas command `pd.DataFrame()` was used.

 ### 2.1 Data
 The data was retrieved from [Samtalebank](https://samtalebank.talkbank.org/access/Sam2.html) in the folder called "Sam2" which is a collection of transcriptions of Danish conversations.
 The transcripts are equipped with a set of symbols and special characters, that showcases notational symbols for pronunciational and temporal features of speech.
 Since no models are able to interpret these symbols (for now), the conventions for which symbols to use varies, and I am not a programmer these symbols have been removed by simply searching and replacing.